Donegal & The Giant's Causeway

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

-Day OneFly to Belfast, meet your tour manager and transfer to your hotel.
-Depending on your arrival time, you'll be able to spend the rest of the day exploring the town of Letterkenny or relaxing in a pub or cafe.
+Day 1Fly to Belfast, meet your Tour Manager and transfer to your hotel.
+Depending on your arrival time, you'll be able to spend the rest of the day exploring the town of Letterkenny or relaxing in a local pub or cafe.

-Day FourThis morning we'll reach the windswept coast of County Antrim for our visit to the Giant's Causeway.
-Long associated with legendary Irish hero Finn McCool, its basalt columns, which rise like stepping stones from the Atlantic, were in fact formed after a volcanic eruption 60 million years ago.
-Take the minibus from the visitor centre to the Causeway, or walk the mile or so along the cliff path and marvel at the breathtaking views.
+Day 4This morning, travel to County Antrim's Atlantic coast to visit to the Giant's Causeway.
+Long associated with legendary Irish hero Finn McCool, its basalt columns, which rise like stepping stones from the sea, were formed after a volcanic eruption 60-million years ago.
+Take the short minibus trip from the visitor centre to the Causeway, or walk the mile or so along the cliff path to take in the views.

-Day FiveToday, admire the contrasting scenery of rugged, remote Glenveagh National Park and Glenveagh Castle, in its peaceful setting overlooking Lough Veagh.
-Enjoy a guided tour of the historic castle, with its round turrets, keep and spectacular gardens.
+Day 5On today's tour you'll take in still another region of outstanding natural beauty as you explore the contrasting scenery of rugged, remote Glenveagh National Park and Glenveagh Castle, in its peaceful setting overlooking Lough Veagh.
+Enjoy a guided tour of the historic castle's square keep and mismatched round turrets, then wander the surrounding gardens at your leisure.

-We'll continue to the coastline, via Mount Errigal and through Dunlewy village to Bunbeg, where, weather permitting, you may like a short stroll on the beautiful beach.
-Then it's up and around the Bloody Foreland, named for the red hue of the rocks at sunset, to the little village of Gortahawk and back to Letterkenny.
+Afterwards, head to the coast, via Mount Errigal and through Dunlewy village to Bunbeg.
+Here, you'll have the chance to stretch your legs with a stroll along the sandy beach before continuing up and around the Bloody Foreland (named for the red hue of the rocks at sunset), to the little village of Gortahork and finally back to Letterkenny.

-Day SixTransfer back to Belfast for your flight home, taking with you some wonderful memories of this very special part of the world.
+Day 6Transfer back to Belfast for your flight home, taking with you some wonderful memories.
 Back to top

 Hotel transfer timesThe transfer time from the airport to your hotel is approximately two hours.